skerkour/black-hat-rust/README.md

 ## Early access

 As of today, the book is a work in progress.
-You can think of it as a Kickstarter campaign, but with 100% of the revenues going to the author.
+It is available in the context of an Early Access program which means that the chapters will be sent to you as soon as they are written, and feedback is very much appreciated.

 estimated final publication: **July 2021**